-You will use palm rolling primarily to keep up your locs, which is the rolling back and forth of the hair in quick motions between your palms.
-This method may take you 6 months to a year to fully lock your hair.
+You will use palm rolling primarily to keep up your locs, rolling back and forth of the hair in quick motions between your palms.
+This method may take you six months to a year to fully lock your hair.
 Also, note that the ends can become unraveled.

 This method requires you to plait/braid your hair to begin the locking process.
 It is similar to the two-strand method but much sturdier.
 With the plait method, you can more easily get your hair wet without your hair completely unraveling.
 The ends can still unravel, however, just as with the two-strand method.
 You’ll want to use either palm rolling or the interlocking method for upkeep.

 Interlocking dreadlocks is when you take the ends of the locs and pull them through the base to tighten them.
 This route can take up to a year to see the braid pattern disappear and form actual locs.
 Although, sometimes, the braiding pattern never disappears, and your locs will appear much flatter with this method.

 This method can be done on short hair.
 Essentially, you’re taking small sections of hair and using a comb to create small coils.
 This method is great because it will loc your hair the fastest.
 If you have longer hair, it will take more time, but it will still be a faster process.
 However, you should be cautious with getting your hair wet as it might undo the coils with this technique.

 Backcombing is the best and most used technique for less coarse hair textures.
 This will help straighter textures hair loc since the other techniques might fall out or not work at all.